vcollak/VladDrawer/README.md

 }
 ```

-> Vlad: I could have created an outlet to menuPressed in each (Forst and Second) View Controllers, but chose to crate the outlet to BaseViewController.
+> Vlad: I could have created an outlet to menuPressed in each (First and Second) View Controllers, but chose to create the outlet to BaseViewController.
 This way we only have one method that handles opening and closing for the drawer.

 #### DrawerViewController - Buttons / links to navigate to First and Second Controllers